emmanuelgjr/owaspllmtop10mapping/CONTRIBUTING.md

 ## Questions?

-If you have any questions, please feel free to ask on the GitHub issues or directly on the Slack channel (`#team-llm-mapping`).
+If you have any questions, please feel free to ask on the GitHub issues or directly on the Slack channel (`#team-llm-datagathering-methodology`).

 Thank you for contributing to the OWASP Top 10 for LLM Mapping!